jbathel/little-foot-trails/README.md

 ## Features

+- Our Search bar allows you to filter Trails by Family friendly Amenities
-- Users can be authenticated using Google Sign-In or by creating a new account
+- Users are authenticated using JWT Tokens
+- Authenticated users are able to leave a Review on a Trail
-- Cart data persists throughout browser sessions using localStorage
+- Detailed Trail data persists throughout browser sessions using localStorage
-- Payments are handled via external Stripe API
-- Clothing/accessory models are stored in Mongo and retrieved dynamically
+- Each Trail has a interactive Map provided by Google Maps API

 Considerations for improvement:

-- Expand inventory models with options for stock quantity, size, alt angles
-- Save cart persistence on database for logged in users
-- Better pop-up messages for error handling
+- Have authenticated users be able to edit and delete their own Reviews
+- Update styling for the Search bar
+- Creating a User profile

 ## Landing Page and Deployment